 Kathleen Chandler specializes in economic and statistical analyses, discovery support, and leading teams that analyze large, complex data sets.
 She has experience working with counsel through all stages of litigation—both in support of testifying experts as well as during government investigations and associated settlement discussions.
-Her work focuses on False Claims Act (FCA) and related engagements involving drug manufacturers, medical device manufacturers, and healthcare providers which often require the analysis of large sets of Medicare or Medicaid claims data, IMS data, or marketing data.
+Her work focuses on False Claims Act (FCA) and related engagements involving drug manufacturers, medical device manufacturers, and healthcare providers which often require the analysis of large sets of Medicare or Medicaid claims data, product performance data, or IQVIA/IMS data.
 She also has experience in antitrust, intellectual property, and class certification matters.

 MA, Applied Economics, Johns Hopkins University